WebOrigami/docs/src/content/pattern/index.md

 - command-line tools
 - dev toolchains

-At this level, _there is no code library or framework_, but the pattern itself helps you:
+At this level, _there is no code library or framework_.
+The pattern itself helps you:

 - Apply a higher level of mathematical rigor to your development tasks
 - Focus on the logical representation of the data instead of its physical storage and location